Harmonization in Magnetic Resonance Imaging: A Survey of Acquisition, Image-level, and Feature-level Methods: Feature-level Retrospective Harmonization

 Learning-based feature-level approaches are typically extensions of statistical harmonization strategies, particularly those derived from ComBat.
 A representative example is Neuroharmony \citep{RN1,RN4}, which is based on the assumption that the intrinsic image characteristics of a single image can aid in data harmonization.
 This approach addresses the limitation of traditional ComBat, which cannot generalize to unseen sites.
 Specifically, Neuroharmony first applies ComBat to existing multi-site data to obtain corrected features for each image.
 Then, using the MRIQC tool, a range of image quality metrics (IQMs) are extracted from each image, including SNR, contrast, blurriness, motion artifacts, and background uniformity.
 Based on these metrics, Neuroharmony employs a random forest model to learn the mapping between the 64 IQMs and the ComBat-derived corrected features.
 Once trained, the model no longer relies on population-level statistical features but instead performs harmonization using only the image’s IQMs and biological covariates.

 Another line of learning-based feature-level approaches leverages conditional variational autoencoder (cVAE) \citep{RN7} to address nonlinear site-related variations and support multivariate modeling.
-In the cVAE framework, an encoder first processes feature vectors (e.g., ROI-based cortical thickness or SH representations) to generate latent representations.
+In the cVAE framework, an encoder first processes feature vectors to generate latent representations.
 These representations are then concatenated with site information (i.e., a one-hot vector) or biological covariates and fed into a decoder to reconstruct the original feature vectors.
 To accommodate 1D input, both the encoder and decoder are typically implemented as fully-connected neural networks.
 To encourage site-invariant latent representations, mutual information between the latent features and the site encodings is minimized during training.
 Then, in the harmonization phase, modifying the input site encoding allows for flexible translation of input features to any target site.

 Several extensions of the cVAE framework have been developed to enhance harmonization performance.
 For instance, the goal-specific cVAE (gcVAE) \citep{RN2} proposed by An et al. incorporates a pretrained classifier into the standard cVAE architecture.
 This allows the original cVAE to implicitly preserve biologically meaningful representations by leveraging supervision from downstream classification tasks during training.
 Another variant, DeepComBat by Hu et al. \citep{RN3}, integrates cVAE with the classical ComBat method.
 It first applies ComBat to the latent mean vectors produced by the cVAE encoder, followed by decoding the harmonized latent representations to reconstruct the original features.
 A second ComBat step is then applied to the residuals (i.e., the difference between the reconstructed and original features) to remove residual site effects, which are subsequently added back to produce the final harmonized output.